bmamlin/visible-speech/README.md

 So, if you are working with a deaf patient (we're assuming he or she has reasonable vision, can read, can speak, and – like in our case – you don't have more effective &amp; effecient ways to communicate).
 Place a computer at their bedside with a reasonable microphone, open up [visiblespeech.com](http://visiblespeech.com) with a recent version of Chrome, and start talking to your patient.

-Give it a try at http://visiblespeech.com
+Give it a try at http://visiblespeech.com _(requires Chrome browser)_